parafields/parafields/paper.md

-However, when the random field in question is stationary, that is, its covariance function is translation invariant, fast and exact methods of simulation based on the Fast Fourier Transform have been proposed in [@dietrich1997fast] and [wood1994simulation].
-These can outperform more traditional, factorisation-based both, in terms of scaling as well as absolute performance.
+However, when the random field in question is stationary, that is, its covariance function is translation invariant, fast and exact methods of simulation based on the Fast Fourier Transform have been proposed in [@dietrich1997fast] and [@wood1994simulation].
+These can outperform more traditional, factorisation-based methods both, in terms of scaling as well as absolute performance.

 Through the combination of an efficient C++ backend with an easy-to-use Python interface this package aims to make these methods accessible